 Stock Transfer: The stock transfer feature can track the physical movement of inventory from one location to another and record any financial entries for such transfers to the G/L. The stock transfer feature thus helps to ensure that stock records match the stock amounts at each location.

 Stock Count: Despite all efforts to ensure that stock records match the actual stock on hand, this is not always the case.
 Discrepancies can and do appear when a physical inventory or stock count is taken.
 The stock count feature allows the quantities in the inventory file to be adjusted to the actual figures as necessary.
 Any related financial adjustments will then be made through this program.

 No reviews have been submitted.
 Do you use Blue Diamond Accounting System?
-Write a review, and help other organizations like yours make smarter, more informed software selection decisions!
+Have you considered it as part of your software evaluation process?
+Share your perspective by writing a review, and help other organizations like yours make smarter, more informed software selection decisions!